 Kingdom : Animalia

 Order : Coraciiformes

 Zoological name : Coracias benghalensis

 Reproduction : Incubation takes 18 – 20 days.
 It lays 4- 5 eggs in the month of March or April. .
 Males perform ornate sexual displays during the mating season.
 The eggs are white in colour.
-It lay eggs in hole in the trees.
+It lay eggs in the hole in the trees.
 The Young are fledged between 17 -20 days.
 Both the males and females take care of the young ones.

 Lifespan : The longevity of Indian Roller exceeds up to 17 years of age

 Indian Roller is considered as sacred among the Hindus.
-Local name is neelkanth (meaning "blue throat"), a name associated with the deity Shiva (who drank poison resulting in the blue throat).
+The local name is neelkanth (meaning "blue throat"), a name associated with the deity Shiva (who drank poison resulting in the blue throat).
 During former times, a captive roller would be released by the local ruler during Dussera festival and auspicious to see this bird on Vijaya Dasami.
 The Indian Roller has been chosen as the state bird by the states of Andhra Pradesh, Bihar, Karnataka and Orissa

 The state bird is a protected wild animal according to Wild Animals Preservation and Protection Act.
-Our organization is providing wooden nest boxes for promotion, awareness and conservation of Indian Roller and a space of seven acres is providing to the birds vide in Nizamabad district, Andhra Pradesh, India.
+Our organization is providing wooden nest boxes for promotion, awareness and conservation of Indian Roller and a space of seven acres are providing to the birds vide in Nizamabad district, Andhra Pradesh, India.